KhaledAbuarida/BlackJack/README.md

 # BlackJack
 OOP project BlackJack
-## this project is Blackjack Game apply the concepts of OOP
+### Blackjack Game of apply the concepts of OOP, with java language.
 #### FCIS2022
 ##### Khaled Abu3rida